Walmart: Sam's Club

 Sam's Club is a chain of warehouse clubs that sell groceries and general merchandise, often in bulk.
 Locations generally range in size from 32000–168000 sqft, with an average club size of approximately 134000 sqft.
 The first Sam's Club was opened by Walmart, Inc. in 1983 in Midwest City, Oklahoma under the name "Sam's Wholesale Club".
 The chain was named after its founder Sam Walton.
 As of October 31, 2022, Sam's Club operated 600 membership warehouse clubs and accounted for 11.3% of Walmart's revenue at $57.839 billion in fiscal year 2019.
 Christopher Nicholas is the president and CEO of Sam's Club.

 Global eCommerce

 Based in San Bruno, California, Walmart's Global eCommerce division provides online retailing for Walmart, Sam's Club, and all other international brands.
-There are several locations in the United States in California and Oregon: San Bruno, Sunnyvale, Brisbane, and Portland.
+There are several U.S. locations in California and Oregon: San Bruno, Sunnyvale, Brisbane, and Portland.
 Locations outside of the United States include Shanghai (China), Leeds (United Kingdom), and Bangalore (India).